Nick Lees and Bob Sanders Reminisce about Paige Young.

 Lake Havasu City, Arizona was established in 1963 after businessman Robert McCulloch purchased the land in 1958.

-McCulloch bought 100s of ads in different newspapers across the US, from LA to Davenport, he promoted a vacation to LHC, and as a land investment.
-Just two examples below.
+McCulloch bought 100s of ads in different newspapers across the US.
+From LA to Davenport, he promoted a vacation to Lake Havasu City.

 Detail from ad in the LAT June 6, 1968

-From the Quad City Times Davenport Iowa.
+Quad City Times Davenport Iowa.
 June 28.
 1969

 LHC placed the London Bridge about 1 year after Paige appeared as “Queen of the Fleet.”
 McCulloch was advertising it way before.

-Queen Paige Young and the Regatta Sailing event, were designed by McColloch to advertise the marvelous boating and water recreation activities available in LHC.
+Queen Paige Young and the Regatta Sailing event were designed by McColloch to advertise the marvelous boating and water recreation activities available in LHC.

-Lubbock Avalanche Journal Mar.
+Santa Ana Register Mar.
 27, 1969

 Newark, New Jersey